Mother’s Day Isn’t Always What It Appears to Be

 Or the absence of something that used to anchor the day.

-And that’s where the tension comes from.
+That’s where the tension comes from.

 Not because something is wrong.

-But because what you’re carrying doesn’t match
+But because what you’re carrying doesn’t match what the day is expected to be.

 If this day feels complicated, you don’t need to force it into something it’s not.